unity8-team/miral/tasks_for_the_interested_reader.md

    startup.
 Ideally this should remain visible until a client is launched, fade out over the top of the client and resume when the last client exits.

- - Launching internal clients.
-Currently a short animation is played on startup.
-Shells ought to be able to launch internal clients at any time.

  - launching external clients.
 There's currently an option to launch e.g. the gnome-terminal at startup.
 This would be better with Ctrl-Alt-T. But note, forking from a running server (with multiple threads and owning system